isomerpages/moe-bartleysec/latest-announcements/announcement/_posts/2025-11-04-post-Results of the Subject Options Exercise.md

 obtain an appeal form.
 Submit the signed appeal form to the General Office by <strong>5pm, Thursday, 6 Nov 2025</strong>.</p>
 <p>&nbsp;</p>
-<p>Please refer to the booklist on the school website to purchase your lesson
+<p>Please refer to the <a href="www.bartleysec.moe.edu.sg/purchase-of-books-and-school-uniform/" rel="noopener nofollow" target="_blank">booklist</a> to
-materials accordingly.
+purchase your lesson materials accordingly.
 You will be informed of your Sec 3 class on the first day of school next year.</p>
 <p></p>